Home » By Course » Drinks » 10-Minute Berry Mocktail Recipe

 • If you’re making drinks for a group, muddle the berries and mint in a pitcher, add the other ingredients, and pour in the soda water right before serving.

-• A sprig of mint, some whole berries, and a slice of lime instantly make the drink look festive and fun to serve.
+Serve: Garnish with a sprig of mint, some whole berries, and a slice of lime instantly makes the drink look festive and fun to serve.

 Nutrition